 8. Relive the Past at Historic Fort Willow

 Located an easy 20-minute drive from Barrie in the wonderfully named hamlet of Utopia (population 100) is the site of Historic Fort Willow.
 Established as a supply depot for British forces during the War of 1812, this once strategically important area had for centuries prior been used by First Nations' people, and later European explorers and fur traders who referred to it as Nine Mile Portage.

-A visit today reveals much about the storied past of the old fort, and though nothing of it remains today, a number of interesting displays and exhibits provide details of the buildings that once stood here, and the people who would have lived and worked here.
-It's also rich in wildlife, and serves as a summer home to countless monarch butterflies before they head south for the winter.
+A visit today reveals much about the storied past of the old fort.
+Though nothing remains of its original structures today, a number of interesting displays and exhibits provide details of the buildings that once stood here, and the people who would have lived and worked here.
+It's also rich in wildlife, and is an important summer home to countless monarch butterflies before they head south for the winter.

 Address: 2714 Grenfel Road, Utopia, Ontario

 9. Learn about Local History at Simcoe County Museum